onlinews/online_ws/docs/index.md

 ==================================================================================================

-Welcome to Introduction to Online Experiments, prepared by the [Brain & Cognition Lab](http://www.brainandcognition.org/).
-In this resource we aim at not only collating important information about online testing, but also providing step-by-step guides for a successful transition to online experimentation.
+Welcome to **Introduction to Online Experiments**, prepared by the [Brain & Cognition Lab](http://www.brainandcognition.org/).
+In this resource we aim at *not only* collating important information about online testing, *but also* providing step-by-step guides for a successful transition to online experimentation.

 Currently, the resource is focused on implementing online studies within the [PsychoPy/Pavlovia](https://psychopy.org/) ecosystem.
 We aim at gradually covering an increasing amount of alternative options.